AgastyaKro/Satellite-Attitude-Controller/README.md

 ## Visualizations

-It should be noted that for these visualizations, the target orientation was 90 degrees around the y-axis, while our current orientation was 0 degrees on all axis.
+It should be noted that for these visualizations, the target orientation was 90 degrees around the y-axis, while our current orientation was 0 degrees on all axes.

 ---